Project Overview

 Paper Wireframes

-Paper wireframes were used to rapidly explore multiple design variations for the various digital screens.
+I explored multiple design variations for the various digital screens using paper wireframes.
 I was able to reorganise features using feedback gathered to generate iterations that could be later incorporated into higher fidelity screens to provide a better experience and tackle travellers’ needs better.

 Mid Fidelity Wireframes